AdobeDocs/campaign-standard.en/help/administration/using/configuring-sms-channel.md

 1. Create a new external account from **[!UICONTROL Administration > Application settings > External accounts]**.
 1. Define the account type as **[!UICONTROL Routing]**, the channel as **[!UICONTROL Mobile (SMS)]** and the delivery mode as **[!UICONTROL Bulk delivery]**.

-   Once these routing parameters have been defined, the SMS connector ( **[!UICONTROL Generic SMPP]** ) is selected automatically.
-This connector allows Adobe Campaign to send SMS messages directly to the targeted profiles by connecting to a short message service center (SMS-C) via the SMPP protocol.

    ![](assets/sms_routing.png)

 1. Define the connection settings.